 And another source has a slightly different version, "A statue of 'Sabinus, planter of the vines' (the supposed eponymous of the Sabines), was among those remarked by Æneas when he entered the palace of Latinus."

 Early Origins of the Savona family

-One of the first records of the family was Laurence William Savona ( fl.
-1485), a Franciscan of London, graduated D.D. at Cambridge, where in 1478 he wrote his 'Margarita Eloquentiae' in three books.
-CITATION[CLOSE]
+Laurence William Savona ( fl.
+1485), was a Franciscan of London who graduated D.D. at Cambridge, where in 1478 he wrote his 'Margarita Eloquentiae' in three books.

 Early History of the Savona family